 This is inefficient.
 Repetitious back-and-forth can easily increase development time several-fold.
 The remedy, as you may have guessed, is to replace mockups with a fully-functioning prototype—in this case, an actual interactive website.
 This is tremendously powerful because working prototypes are:

-Closer to the final product, making it faster to go from approved design to final site.
+- Closer to the final product, so it's faster to go from approved design to final site.

-More interesting and exciting for the client.
-You can add interesting animations and UI flourishes to liven up the design.
+- More interesting and exciting for the client.
+You can add interesting animations and UI (user interface) flourishes to liven up the design.
 Given Webflow's powerful Interactions features, this is oftentimes a really fun, no-brainer add-on.

-When a prototype is approved by the client, it’s incredibly fast to wrap up the site and have a final deliverable because the prototype was nearly deliverable to begin with—minus a few shiny coats of polish, perhaps.
+When a prototype is approved by the client, it’s incredibly fast to wrap up the site and have a final deliverable because the prototype was nearly deliverable to begin with.
 This is significantly faster than having to then either contract a developer to implement your designs in code, or doing it yourself.
 Avoid making the site twice, once in Photoshop, and once in code.

-There also won’t be any surprise for the client when things look the same between the design and the final product, which static mockups usually don’t completely articulate.
+There also won’t be any surprise for the client when the final product and the prototype look almost identical, which isn't the norm when translating static mockups to websites.
 Fonts are particularly notorious for rendering differently in Photoshop and the web, which oftentimes leads to last-minute font changes that might not “feel right" to the client.
 This leads us to:

 Visualizing a final product can be extremely difficult.
-Sure, designers and artists, who have trained their eyes throughout years of client work, are generally able to visualize a final product from a mockup.
+Sure, designers can easily visualize a final product from a mockup.
 The average person, however, has trouble seeing beyond a simple representation in order to appreciate potential for beauty and functionality.

 This is where working prototypes really shine.
 Instead of handing your clients a series of PSDs, images, or drawings—where everything is static and lifeless—give them a living example they can play with.